6 Use git with a real project¶

 But if you are sure that you want to commit everything to the repository, then you skip the staging by

-git commit -a file.txt
+git commit -a file.txt.Same as

-.
+git commit --all.
 It stages and commits all changes to tracked files.Does not include untracked files.

 Here we use